bookingactivities/booking-activities/readme.txt

 * Fix - Error when inserting event if the activity title had quotes
 * Fix - Groups of events may not be automatically selected according to POST or GET parameters
 * Fix - Expired cart item notice may appear twice
+* Fix - Backward compatibility with WooCommerce 2.6
 * Dev - Add PHP and JS hooks in calendar editor
 * Dev - Replace WC set_quantity with remove_cart_item function when qty = 0 for easier backward compatibility
 * Dev - Ensure that cart item with bookings are merged via Booking Activities process, and not simply increased quantity